The physical mission of Breaking the Cycle South Pole is to make the first bicycle crossing of the Antarctic continent via the South Pole.

 Breaking the Cycle is very much about taking action and inspiring others – leaders and changemakers, of this generation and the next – to explore to find their passion and to aim high to achieve their full potential.
 In particular, it is unacceptable that 130million girls and women still don’t have the circumstances to be the best they can be because they don’t have access to an education.
 To provide them with opportunities for a quality education will surely go a long way to ending extreme poverty and the world will be vastly better off from the brimming potential that will be unleashed.

-Breaking the Cycle South Pole will be a carbon-negative expedition.
-Kate plans to work with Carbon Neutral, an Australian Gold Standard carbon solutions provider, to not only offset the carbon cost of the expedition but help regenerate biodiversity in one of the world’s ‘biodiversity hotspots’.
+Breaking the Cycle South Pole will be a carbon-positive expedition.
+Kate plans to work with Carbon Positive Australia a Gold Standard carbon solutions provider, to not only offset the carbon cost of the expedition but help regenerate biodiversity in one of the world’s ‘biodiversity hotspots’.

-By supporting Carbon Neutral’s Yarra Yarra Biodiversity Corridor in the northern Wheatbelt region of Western Australia and contributing toward the country’s largest biodiverse reforestation carbon sink, this project has special significance to Kate, who grew up on a wheat and sheep farm in the region.
+By supporting Carbon Positive Australia’s Yarra Yarra in the Wheatbelt region of Western Australia and contributing toward the country’s largest biodiverse reforestation carbon sink, this project has special significance to Kate, who grew up on a wheat and sheep farm in the region.
 This aspect of the project will also be included in Breaking the Cycle: Education and linked to educational partners.

 Media, marketing and PR